-- 2014-2018 Israel Science Foundation (ISF) Post transcription regulation of Fyn kinase by miR-125a-3p in the ovary - potential relevance to ovarian function - 2015-2016 Lau Mintz Foundation, Sackler School of Medicine, TAU - The role of miR-125a-3p and Fyn in oocytes' meiosis - 2016-2017 Israel Cancer Association miR-125a-induced cellular switch elicits a response to anti-HER2 targeted therapy in cancer cells - 2016-2017 The Colton Foundation.
+- 2014-2018 Israel Science Foundation (ISF) Post transcription regulation of Fyn kinase by miR-125a-3p in the ovary - potential relevance to ovarian function - 2016-2017 Israel Cancer Association miR-125a-induced cellular switch elicits a response to anti-HER2 targeted therapy in cancer cells - 2016-2017 The Colton Foundation.
 PEDF for the treatment for uterine fibroids.